resir014/resir014.xyz/src/content/posts/article/2020-10-18-formula-1-but-with-tmgl-points-system/index.md

 There are many things that are unique to TMGL, one of them is the controversial point-loss system, introduced for the Fall 2020 season.
 This has been a topic of hot debate on the Trackmania community.
 Some people think it's complete bullshit, others think it's fine as long as you get used to it.

 Over the past few weeks, I have been taking part in the Open Grand League (OGL).
-This is the portion of TMGL that's open for all players, where the top 8 players at the end of the league will get a chance to play against the TMGL players in the Combined Match.
+This is the portion of TMGL that's open for all players, where the top 8 players at the end of the league will get a chance to play against the TMGL players.

 While I have no strong feelings one way or the other about the point-loss system, I wondered what it would look like if the same system is implemented on a real-life motorsport series.
 So I decided to do that with last year's F1 season.